 5 Lobos reach double figures in win over E New Mexico

-Led by 16 points from Makuach Maluach, five New Mexico players reached double figures and the Lobos put on a 92-71 show against DII foe Eastern New Mexico in a season opener Wednesday.
+Led by 16 points from Makuach Maluach, five New Mexico players reached double figures and the Lobos put on a 92-71 show against Division II foe Eastern New Mexico in a season opener on Wednesday night.

 Carlton Bragg and Zane Martin each added 13 points and six rebounds for New Mexico.
-Corey Manigault also had 13 points along with three blocks.
+Corey Manigault also had 13 points and added three blocks for the Lobos.

+"Our team is not lacking for confidence," New Mexico coach Paul Weir said.
+"We just have to find a way to harness that the right away."

 Darius Sawyer scored 11 for the Greyhounds and Ibn Zaid had 10.